 Turenscape Academy participated in an exhibition titled Rethinking the village: Rural/Urban/Industrial, which opened on July 22, 2016.
 Curated by Clifford Pearson and the University of Southern California and hosted by Urbanus in Shenzhen, the exhibition featured design work from Digital Ruralism, a recent TA workshop exploring the applications of computational methods in developing design interventions within rural contexts.

 Designer: Geoffrey von Oeyen

 Organizer: USC American Academy in China

-Chinese culture has its roots in the soil of the countryside.
-Even as hundreds of millions of people move to cities, the village remains a key organizing element in terms of social, economic, and spatial structures.
-In rural areas, the village has lost much of its working-age population and is struggling to adapt to a new era in Chinese history.
-In metropolitan areas, villages in the city—chengzhongcun—function as vibrant places separate from, but connected to, the new urban districts growing all around them.
-And industrial zones, once on the outskirts of cities, are now close to emerging central business districts and are being redeveloped as a new kind of village for creative enterprises.
+Chinese culture is rooted in the soil of the countryside.
+Even as millions of people migrate into cities, rural villages remain a key organizer of social, economic, and spatial structures.
+Now, villages and rural areas are losing much of its labor population to urban centers, and they are struggling to adapt to the new era in Chinese history.
+In metropolitan areas, villages in the city—chengzhongcun—function as vibrant places separate from, but connected to, new urban districts growing all around them.
+Industrial zones, once on the outskirts of cities, now border emerging central business districts and are being redeveloped as new hubs for creative enterprises.

 This exhibition brings together the work of 17 schools of architecture and research-based design practices active in China.
 The schools and firms come from around the world and bring different perspectives on the critical issues facing China today.

 Participating schools and practices:

 Contemporary Architecture Practice

 École Nationale Supérieure d’Architecture de Saint-Étienne